 Note: If you participate in daily exercise, it will help improve cognitive function and reduce the formation of amyloid plaques, especially among ApoE4 carriers.
 4

-The APOE gene and Alzheimer’s
+The APOE gene and Alzheimer’s risk

 The genetic basis of early onset Alzheimer’s is controlled relatively tightly with a strong familial association.